amarshat/paysafe-papi-python-sdk/README.md

 - 🔒 **Type Safety**: Comprehensive type annotations and Pydantic models for static type checking and IDE autocomplete
 - ⚡ **Async Support**: Built-in asynchronous API client for high-performance applications using modern Python async/await syntax
 - 🛡️ **Robust Error Handling**: Detailed and specific exception classes for proper error handling and debugging
+- 🔐 **Credential Management**: Support for loading credentials from Postman-format JSON files or environment variables
 - 📚 **Comprehensive Documentation**: Thorough documentation with examples for all API operations
 - 🧪 **Extensive Test Coverage**: Unit tests and integration tests for all API resources
 - 🐍 **Modern Python**: Requires Python 3.7+ and follows best practices for Python package development